 Trust funds in Clio can be held at either the client level or the matter level.

-Clio and QuickBooks Online = The perfect trust accounting partners
+Clio and QuickBooks Online = The perfect trust accounting partners for lawyers

 - Making sure you are doing accurate, compliant trust accounting